ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

   ```
   {
     "intent": "ErrorsIntent",
-    "search": "index=_internal host=$servername$ error| stats count as errorcount",
+    "search": "index=_internal host=$servername$ code=$errorcode$ error| stats count as errorcount",
     "time_slot" : "timeperiod",
-    "response": "host $servername$ has had $resultfield_errorcount$ errors $timeperiod$"
+    "response": "host $servername$ has had $resultfield_errorcount$ errors for error code $errorcode$ $timeperiod$"
   }
   ```

 7. Save the file and it will be dynamically reloaded.
-8. Browse back to your Amazon developer account and test your new intent with the Service Simulator on the **Test** tab by typing in `how many errors have there been for host foo today`
+8. Browse back to your Amazon developer account and test your new intent with the Service Simulator on the **Test** tab by typing in `how many errors have there been for error code five oh three for host foo today`
-9. If that worked , then fire up your Alexa device and speak away ... `Alexa , ask splunk how many errors have there been for host foo today`
+9. If that worked , then fire up your Alexa device and speak away ... `Alexa , ask splunk how many errors have there been for error code 503 for host foo today`

 ## Logging